theaji/qotd/README.md

 ## Section 4

 Create IAM role to allow Lambda to publish to SNS.
+A managed AWS policy is used here to allow Lambda write access to CloudWatch logs.

-Also add permission to allow EventBridge to invoke the Lambda function.
+This sections also adds permission to allow EventBridge to invoke the Lambda function.

 ```
   GetFunctionRole: